-Moving to UAE Customs regulations guide4th September 2018
+Moving to UAE Customs regulations guide

 When moving to a new country, one of the most important considerations is the packing and shipping of your personal belongings.
 A dedicated international removals service, like Cadogan Tate, is a good place to start.
 The experienced teams can advise you on the best shipping methods, packing solutions and storage.
 They are also knowledgeable about what you can and can’t take with you, and what paperwork might need to be filed for certain types of items.

 With any international relocation, you need to research and understand the customs regulations.
 Every country has its own customs procedure, list of restricted items and duties payable.
 Moving to the UAE is not as straightforward as relocating within the European Union, due to stricter customs regulations.
 In 2017, the UAE topped the Efficiency of Customs Procedure Index in a report issued by the Global Competitiveness Center of the International Institute for Administrative Development in Switzerland.
 While this survey relates to businesses and institutions, rather than individuals, the same level of efficiency is present for personal imports.

 Here we present a customs regulations guide for the UAE, which will help you prepare for your move.